oxbowlakes/technically_incorrect/InfiniteDataStructures.md

 Conclusion; to write a library which reuses code but has concrete classes `InfiniteStream` and `FiniteStream`.
 But: how to reuse or modify `Spliterator` (basically a potentially parallelizable iterator) such that we can guarantee that a finite stream is indeed finite?
 There is a big difference between finite in the sense of "size known" (creating a `Stream` from a `List`) and finite in the sense of "unknown".
 For example, when making a SQL query.

 But now we come full circle.
-If our tail is lazily computed, our data type is potentially infinite.
-There is no way to square this one.
+If our tail is lazily computed, our data type is potentially infinite. *There is no way to square this one*.